 Does exploration reflect a deeper intellectual interest?
 The second question is whether exploration is actually more correlated with intellectual values than solving problems uncovered during earlier exploration (and left open by it).
 As admitted above, there is something more direct and more charming in exploring new terrains.
 But does it necessarily reflect a deeper interest in the field than coping with the field's problems?
 I do not think so.
-I think that searching for ways of coping with fundamental problems (uncovered by good exploration) satisfies the quest for understanding no less than exploring new terrains and discovering new problems.18
+I think that searching for ways of coping with fundamental problems (uncovered by good exploration) satisfies the quest for understanding no less than exploring new terrains and discovering new problems.22 the question of motivation (i.e., why a research is done) is important.